 COVID-19 testing clinics or contact your GP.

-NSW Health is treating 128 COVID-19 cases, one of whom is in intensive care.
-Most cases (93 per cent) are being treated in non-acute, out-of-hospital care, including returned travellers in the Special Health Accommodation.
+NSW Health is treating 150 COVID-19 cases.
+Two of these are in intensive care and one is ventilated.
+Most cases (91 per cent) are being treated in non-acute, out-of-hospital care, including returned travellers in the Special Health Accommodation.

 Locally acquired – linked to known case or cluster